JBZoo/CSV-Blueprint/README.md

 <!-- auto-update:/full-yml -->

-### Extra checks
+### Extra Checks

-Behind the scenes to what is outlined in the yml above, there are additional checks that will examine your files by default.
+In addition to the schema outlined in the YAML configuration, the tool performs several underlying checks by default to ensure thorough validation of your CSV files.

 <!-- auto-update:extra-rules -->
-* With `filename_pattern` rule, you can check if the file name matches the pattern.
+* The `filename_pattern` rule verifies that the file name adheres to the specified regex pattern, ensuring file naming conventions are followed.
-* Checks if property `name` is not defined in a column.
-Only if `csv.header: true`.
+* Ensures that the `name` property is defined for each column, applicable only when `csv.header` is set to `true`, to guarantee header integrity.
-* If property `required` is set to `true`, the column must must be present in CSV.
-Only if `csv.header: true`
+* The `required` property, when set to `true`, mandates the presence of the specified column in the CSV file, enhancing data completeness.
+This is only relevant if `csv.header` is true.
-* Check that each row matches the number of columns.
+* Validates that each row contains the correct number of columns, aligning with the schema's defined structure, to prevent data misalignment.
-* With `strict_column_order` rule, you can check that the columns are in the correct order.
+* The `strict_column_order` rule checks for the correct sequential order of columns as defined in the schema, ensuring structural consistency.
-* With `allow_extra_columns` rule, you can check that there are no extra columns in the CSV file.
+* The `allow_extra_columns` rule asserts no additional columns are present in the CSV file beyond those specified in the schema, maintaining strict data fidelity.
-  * If `csv.header: true`.
-Schema contains an unknown column `name` that is not found in the CSV file.
+  * For `csv.header: true`, it checks if the schema contains any column `name` not found in the CSV file, addressing header discrepancies.
-  * If `csv.header: false`.
-Compare the number of columns in the schema and the CSV file.
+  * For `csv.header: false`, it compares the number of columns in the schema against those in the CSV file, ensuring schema conformity.
 <!-- auto-update:/extra-rules -->

+These additional checks further secure the integrity and consistency of your CSV data against the defined validation schema.

 ## Complete CLI Help Message

-Here you can see all available options and commands.
-Tool uses [JBZoo/Cli](https://github.com/JBZoo/Cli) package for the CLI interface.
-So there are options here for all occasions.
+This section outlines all available options and commands provided by the tool, leveraging the JBZoo/Cli package for its CLI.
+The tool offers a comprehensive set of options to cater to various needs and scenarios, ensuring flexibility and efficiency in CSV file validation and manipulation.

+For detailed information on each command and option, refer to the [JBZoo/Cli documentation](https://github.com/JBZoo/Cli).
+This resource provides insights into the functionality and application of the CLI commands, helping users make the most out of the tool's capabilities.

 `./csv-blueprint validate:csv --help`